QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

-Notice that as :math:`t` increases, we are assured a larger probability of detection and a smaller probability of false alarm associated with some discrimination threshold :math:`c`.
+Notice that as :math:`t` increases, we are assured a larger probability of detection and a smaller probability of false alarm associated with a given discrimination threshold :math:`c`.

-As :math:`t \rightarrow + \infty`, we approach the a perfect detection curve indicated by a right angle hinging on the green dot.
+As :math:`t \rightarrow + \infty`, we approach the the perfect detection curve that is indicated by a right angle hinging on the green dot.

 It is up to the test user to decide how to trade off probabilities of making two types of errors.